hm-lang/core/proposals/intro.md

 ```
 # some relevant pieces of the class definition
+# TODO: rethink class syntax, maybe remove () from indented block, it doesn't seem to fit.
 map := class @(key, value) (object) (
     ...
     # always returns a non-null type, adding